Tim Allen: 2011–present: Last Man Standing and other roles

+On March 6, 2024, Allen announced on his Facebook page that he would be starring in a third sitcom called Shifting Gears.
+His character is Matt, a “stubborn, widowed owner of a classic car restoration shop.
+When Matt’s estranged daughter and her teenage kids move into his house, the real restoration begins.”
+The series premiered on ABC on January 8, 2025.

 Personal life

+Marriages and family

 Allen was raised as an Episcopalian.
 He married Laura Deibel on April 7, 1984.
 Their daughter, Katherine, was born in December 1989.
 He and Deibel legally separated in 1999 and finalized their divorce in 2003.
 Allen married actress Jane Hajduk on October 7, 2006, in a small private ceremony in Grand Lake, Colorado.
 They had been dating for five years.
 Their daughter, Elizabeth, was born in March 2009.

+Legal issues

 On October 2, 1978, Allen was arrested at the Kalamazoo/Battle Creek International Airport for possession of over 650 g of cocaine.
-He subsequently pleaded guilty to felony drug trafficking charges and provided the names of other dealers in exchange for a sentence of three to seven years rather than a possible life imprisonment.
+He subsequently pleaded guilty to felony drug trafficking charges and provided the names of other dealers in exchange for a sentence of three to seven years rather than possible life imprisonment.
 He was paroled on June 12, 1981, after serving two years and four months in Federal Correctional Institution, Sandstone, in Sandstone, Minnesota.

-In 1998, Allen was arrested for driving under the influence in Birmingham, Michigan.
-At the time, his blood alcohol content was 0.15, nearly double the legal limit in Michigan.
+In 1998, Allen was arrested for DUI in Birmingham, Michigan.
+At the time, his blood alcohol content was 0.15%, nearly double the legal limit in Michigan.
 He was sentenced to one-year probation and entered a rehabilitation clinic for alcohol abuse as part of his court obligation.

+Political views

-Allen is a supporter of the Republican Party.
-However, he condemned then-president Trump and those taking part in the 2021 United States Capitol attack, calling the incident "horrible, embarrassing, and shameful" and opining that the rioters must have had inside help.
+Allen is a supporter of the Republican Party, describing himself as "fiscally conservative and emotionally liberal".
+In 2021, he criticized president Donald Trump and those taking part in the 2021 United States Capitol attack, calling the incident "horrible, embarrassing, and shameful" and opining that the rioters must have had inside help.
 He also said the riot had caused people to be embarrassed to be known as conservative.

+Allen is also involved in philanthropic efforts to help reduce homelessness.

+Car interests

 Allen is a car enthusiast and competed in endurance racing for Saleen in a co-owned car in the 1990s, including the 24 Hours of Daytona.
-He also has an impressive car collection, which he houses in a former paint shop in Southern California.
-As of 2022, the collection includes a 1956 Ford F-100 custom made by McLaren, a 1965 Shelby Cobra, and a 1966 Ferrari 330 GTC, which by itself is estimated to be worth over $3,410,000.
+He also owns a car collection, which he houses in a former paint shop in Southern California.
+As of 2022, the collection includes a 1956 Ford F-100 custom made by McLaren, a 1965 Shelby Cobra, and a 1966 Ferrari 330 GTC.
+While some sources claim the latter's standalone value to exceed $3,000,000, there is no proof of this, and typical sales of the same model net far less.

-Allen is also involved in philanthropic efforts to help reduce homelessness.